-- Motion Sickness Lollipops: Organic ginger-based lollipops are easy to use on the go.
+Motion Sickness Lollipops: Honestly, these are a game-changer, especially with kids.
+Organic, ginger-based lollipops are so easy to use when you're on the move.

 Quick Comparison Table